iRobotEducation/create3_docs/docs/hw/mechanical.md

 !!! attention "Notice"
     To prevent damage to the robot or payload, ensure the faceplate and/or payload are well secured to the chassis before use.

+### Locking the faceplate
+If you would like to lock the faceplate and prevent it from rotating, you may use an M3 screw or pin in the faceplate hole marked with the image of a screw.

 ## Attachment Tips and Tricks
 ### Self-tapping screws with bosses
 The Create® 3 robot's holes are sized for M3 or #4 screws.